These paleo pumpkin muffins are topped with pecan streusel and have a great texture! With a video.

 If you prefer a cinnamon sugar coating to the streusel or want to use a mini muffin pan, check out my paleo pumpkin donuts recipe.

-If you’re not in the mood for these paleo pumpkin muffins, these flourless pumpkin chocolate chip cookies from Chelsea’s Messy Apron look healthy enough for breakfast. :D
+If you’re not in the mood for these paleo pumpkin muffins, these paleo pumpkin scones look fantastic.